FroggyDevs/Frog-Bot-2.0/README.md

 ##### Current Stable Release: Beta 0.5
 ## Description

 Frog Bot 2.0 is a discord bot that can add some fun to your server!
-It has many uses such as light moderation, reddit scraping, quick reactions, music listening, and oter helpful features!
+It has many uses such as light moderation, reddit scraping, quick reactions, music listening, and many other helpful features!
 To get the bot click here: [Invite Link.](https://www.google.com/url=https%3A%2F%2Fdiscord.gg%2FZsmcAcmWrA&sa=D&sntz=1&usg=AFQjCNHpQjZgEO7Amn97Djb50gvYaYHdeA) The bot was originally created for The Froggy Gang.
 It was created using Python and was made on [Replit.](https://replit.com)

 ## Website